vadimverbilo/frontend-learning/README.md

-# frontend-learning 🌐
+# Front-end Learning 🌐

 Hi there! 👋
-Welcome to my repository, where I’m systematically documenting my journey to become a **frontend developer**.
+Welcome to my repository, where I’m systematically documenting my journey to become a **front-end developer**.

 I’ve chosen the community-vetted [Frontend Developer Roadmap](https://roadmap.sh/frontend) as my guide.
 Following it step by step, I’m progressing from foundational web concepts all the way to modern tools, frameworks, and advanced practices.